-- The transmission must be in NEUTRAL see "Manual Park Release" in this section for more information. - The towing speed must not exceed 30 mph (48 km/h).
-See "Manual Park Release" in this section for information on shifting the transmission to NEUTRAL.

-• The towing distance must not exceed 30 miles (48 km).
+- The transmission must be in NEUTRAL.
+Refer to "Manual Park Release" in this section for instructions on shifting the transmission to NEUTRAL when the engine is off. - The towing speed must not exceed 30 mph (48 km/h). - The towing distance must not exceed 30 miles (48 km).

-If the transmission is not operable, or the vehicle must be towed faster than 30 mph (48 km/h) or farther than 30 miles (48 km), tow with the rear wheels OFF the ground.
+If the transmission is not operable, or the vehicle must be 6 towed faster than 30 mph (48 km/h) or farther than 30 miles (48 km), tow with the rear wheels OFF the ground.
 Acceptable methods are to tow the vehicle on a flatbed, or with the front wheels raised and the rear wheels on a towing dolly, or (when using a suitable steering wheel stabilizer to hold the front wheels in the straight position) with the rear wheels raised and the front wheels on the ground.